Pet-Ometer/pet-ometer.github.io/evaluation.md

 ## Scenarios
 **Goal 1: Easily monitor fitness progress within the app.**
-> Lucy, a Petometer user, checks her app after her morning jog.
+> Lucy, a Pet-Ometer user, checks her app after her morning jog.
 The app displays a visually appealing dashboard summarizing her steps, calories burned, and exercise duration over the week, providing a quick and comprehensive overview of her fitness progress.
 Excited by the positive trends, Lucy feels motivated to maintain her active lifestyle.

 **Goal 2: Personalize and nurture virtual companions.**
-> Alex, an avid Petometer user, spends time customizing his virtual pet with unique backgrounds, choice of different animals, and a playful name.
+> Alex, an avid Pet-Ometer user, spends time customizing his virtual pet with unique backgrounds, choice of different animals, and a playful name.
 As Alex consistently meets his daily exercise goals, he notices his virtual companion thriving with the healthbar.
 The bond between them deepens, creating a rewarding and personalized experience for Alex.

 **Goal 3: Make physical activity enjoyable and rewarding through virtual pet care.**
-> Olivia, a dedicated Petometer user, embarks on a new daily routine with her virtual pet, a charming digital dog.
+> Olivia, a dedicated Pet-Ometer user, embarks on a new daily routine with her virtual pet, a charming digital dog.
 The app tracks her steps, calories burned, and miles covered during her morning run.
 As Olivia consistently achieves her fitness goals, she notices her virtual pet's health bar filling up, showcasing the positive impact of her healthy lifestyle choices.
 The rewarding visual of her flourishing pet motivates Olivia to push her limits, transforming her daily exercise into a fulfilling journey of companionship and well-being.

 ## User Types
 **Novice Fitness Enthusiasts**